Shard Key Introduction

 Other deployer impact

-It is recognized that operators may wish to auto-assign or auto-shard the node set programatically.
+It is recognized that operators may wish to auto-assign or auto-shard the node set programmatically.
 The agreed upon limitation amongst Ironic contributors is that we (Ironic) would not automatically create new shards in the future.
 Creation of new shards would be driven by the operator by setting a new shard key on any given node.

 This may require a new configuration option to control this logic, but the logic overall is not viewed as a blocking aspect to the more critical need of being able to “assign” a node to a shard.
 This logic may be added later on, we will just endeveour to have updated documentation to explain the appropriate usage and options.